remyeltorro/celldetective/docs/source/get-started.rst

 Normalization
 ~~~~~~~~~~~~~

-Currently, Celldetective does not support image normalization, but it is possible to develop a pipeline that normalizes select channels in the stacks.
+Currently, Celldetective does not support image normalization, but it is possible to develop a pipeline that normalizes selected channels in the stacks.
 If the pipeline creates a copy of the original stack in the position folder, then you just have to change de prefix in the experiment configuration, to measure intensities from the normalized stack instead of the original one.

 References
 ----------

+.. [#]  Arthur D Edelstein, Mark A Tsuchida, Nenad Amodaj, Henry Pinkard, Ronald D Vale, and Nico Stuurman (2014), Advanced methods of microscope control using μManager software.
+Journal of Biological Methods 2014 1(2):e11 <doi:10.14440/jbm.2014.36>

+.. [#] Schindelin, J., Arganda-Carreras, I., Frise, E., Kaynig, V., Longair, M., Pietzsch, T., … Cardona, A. (2012).
+Fiji: an open-source platform for biological-image analysis.
+Nature Methods, 9(7), 676–682. doi:10.1038/nmeth.2019

 .. [#] https://www.epfl.ch/research/facilities/ptbiop/